 The processors and other IC’s on a high speed PCB will demand sharp spikes of current that the power supply cannot deliver.
-Power supplies are designed to supply a level amount of power across the entire board, rather than short bursts.
+Power supplies are designed to supply a level amount of power across the entire PCB layout, rather than short bursts.
 To solve this issue, a bypass capacitor is can be placed near the IC to supply the required current for these quick spikes.
 A bypass capacitor does this by storing power and then discharging it to the IC when it requires excess current.
 This gives the power supply time to respond.
 Following the spike, the bypass capacitor is recharged and ready for the next cycle.

 Bypass capacitors are also important for reducing the ground bounce that can come from digital devices that have faster switching times.
 Bypass capacitors also are used to filter the low-frequency noise caused by the power supply and are helpful with other signal integrity and EMI issues as well.